 Bing index: DuckDuckGo is dependent on Bing.
 It uses Bing to collect site results and save them in its database (index the web), which means you only see sites that are on Bing.

 Add-ons: Firefox supports add-ons even on mobile phones.
-You find 18 plugins on Android.
+You will find 18 plugins on Android.

 Credit cards: You can store and use cards and use them on the web.